Russia taking 'operational pause' in Ukraine, analysts say

 Volodymyr, 66, a resident who declined to provide his full name, sat in his overturned apartment, covered in blood.

-“I was just sitting and drinking tea, and then there was an explosion,” he told Associated Press journalists.
+“I was just sitting and drinking tea, and then there was an explosion,” he told the Associated Press.
 “You can see the result of it.”

 In all, 10 cities and villages came under shelling in Donetsk, and 35 buildings were destroyed, including a school, a vocational college and a hospital, officials said.

-Putin on Monday claimed victory in Luhansk, the other province constituting the Donbas, after Ukrainian forces withdrew from the last city they controlled there.
+Putin on Monday claimed victory in Luhansk, the other Donbas province, after Ukrainian forces withdrew from the last city they controlled there.
 The governor of Luhansk, Serhiy Haidai, denied Wednesday that the Russians had completely captured the province.

-In Kharkiv, Ukraine’s second-largest city, a boarding school was hit, but no one was injured.
-The Kharkiv region, which lies along the border with Russia, is under daily shelling, and two civilians were killed there over the past 24 hours.

 The Ukrainian military said Thursday that Russian forces also carried out shelling and helicopter strikes in the Sumy region in the northeast.